browserengineering/book/book/scripts.md

 So far so good---but ideally the length check wouldn't print to the console; it would add a warning to the web page itself.
-To do that, we'll need to not only read from but also write to the DOM.
+To do that, we'll need to not only read from the page but also modify it.

 Modifying the DOM
 =================

-So far, we've only implemented read-only DOM methods; now we need to write to the DOM.
+So far we've implemented read-only DOM methods; now we need methods that change the page.
 The full DOM API provides a lot of such methods, but for simplicity I'm going to implement only `innerHTML`, which is used like this:

 ``` {.javascript}
 node.innerHTML = "This is my <b>new</b> bit of content!";